 #1 – Linear

-This can be expressed as the formula below and it measures the relationship between a dependent variable and one independent variable.
+One can express it as the formula below.
+It measures the relationship between a dependent variable and one independent variable.

 #2 – Polynomial

-In this method, the analysis is used to measure the relationship between single dependent factors and multiple independent variables.
+This method uses the analysis to measure the relationship between single dependent factors and multiple independent variables.

 #3 – Logistic

-Here the dependent factor or variable is binary in nature.
+Here the dependent factor or variable is binary.
 The independent variables can be continuous or binary.
-In multinomial logistic regression, we can afford to have more than two categories while choosing our independent variable.
+We can afford to have more than two categories in multinomial logistic regression while choosing our independent variable.

 #4 – Quantile

-This is an additive concept of linear regression and is primarily used when outliers and skewness are present in the data.
+This is an additive concept of linear regression and one uses it primarily when outliers and skewness are present in the data.

 #5 – Elastic Net

-This is useful when one is handling very high correlated independent variables.
+It is useful when one is handling very highly correlated independent variables.